BigPolarBear1/factorization_v3/README.md

 1. The outer loop collects coefficient pairings for a relative i-value.
 2. The inner loop then finds small coefficients in that collection.

-Step 2 needs to be approach completely differently.
+Step 2 needs to be approached completely differently.
 As depending on the size of the modulus, there will be many good coefficients that garantuee a result.
 We shouldnt iterate there, that's horribly slow.
 I have an idea using the math I figured out earlier in the weekend (I realized the relative-i value is just the quadratic term's coefficients from both sides of the congruence multiplied together).
 So that will be reworked in the coming days.